Zoo: British Empire

-The modern zoo that emerged in the 19th century in the United Kingdom, was focused on providing scientific study and later educational exhibits to the public for entertainment and inspiration.
+The modern zoo that emerged in the 19th century in the United Kingdom was focused on providing scientific study and later educational exhibits to the public for entertainment and inspiration.

 A growing fascination for natural history and zoology, coupled with the tremendous expansion in the urbanization of London, led to a heightened demand for a greater variety of public forms of entertainment to be made available.
 The need for public entertainment, as well as the requirements of scholarly research, came together in the founding of the first modern zoos.
-Whipsnade Park Zoo in Bedfordshire, England, opened in 1931.
+Whipsnade Zoo in Bedfordshire, England, opened in 1931.
 It allowed visitors to drive through the enclosures and come into close proximity with the animals.

 The Zoological Society of London was founded in 1826 by Stamford Raffles and established the London Zoo in Regent's Park two years later in 1828.
 At its founding, it was the world's first scientific zoo.
 Originally intended to be used as a collection for scientific study, it was opened to the public in 1847.
-The Zoo was located in Regent's Park—then undergoing development at the hands of the architect John Nash.
+The Zoo is located in Regent's Park—then undergoing development at the hands of the architect John Nash.
 What set the London zoo apart from its predecessors was its focus on society at large.
 The zoo was established in the middle of a city for the public, and its layout was designed to cater for the large London population.
 The London zoo was widely copied as the archetype of the public city zoo.
 In 1853, the Zoo opened the world's first public aquarium.
+It closed in 2019 and some fish moved to Whipsnade Zoo.

 Dublin Zoo was opened in 1831 by members of the medical profession interested in studying animals while they were alive and more particularly getting hold of them when they were dead.

 Downs' Zoological Gardens created by Andrew Downs and opened to the Nova Scotia public in 1847.
 It was originally intended to be used as a collection for scientific study.
 By the early 1860s, the zoo grounds covered 40 hectares with many fine flowers and ornamental trees, picnic areas, statues, walking paths, The Glass House (which contained a greenhouse with an aviary, aquarium, and museum of stuffed animals and birds), a pond, a bridge over a waterfall, an artificial lake with a fountain, a wood-ornamented greenhouse, a forest area, and enclosures and buildings.

 The first zoological garden in Australia was Melbourne Zoo in 1860.

 Germany

 In German states leading roles came Berlin (1841), Frankfurt (1856), and Hamburg (1863).
-In 1907, the entrepreneur Carl Hagenbeck founded the Tierpark Hagenbeck in Stellingen, now a quarter of Hamburg.
+In 1907, the entrepreneur Carl Hagenbeck founded the Tierpark Hagenbeck in Eimsbüttel, now a quarter of Hamburg.
 His zoo was a radical departure from the layout of the zoo that had been established in 1828.
 It was the first zoo to use open enclosures surrounded by moats, rather than barred cages, to better approximate animals' natural environments.
 He also set up mixed-species exhibits and based the layout on the different organizing principle of geography, as opposed to taxonomy.